Is blogging and tweeting about research papers worth it? The Verdict

 Online Resources in the Arts and Humanities through Statistical

-Analysis of User Log Data.
+Analysis of User Log Data.: 142 downloads

 The Master Builders: LAIRAH Research on Good Practice in the Construction of Digital Humanities Projects: 12 downloads.